 To raise hope and self-esteem by sponsoring enrichment programs and other essentials for homeless, low-income and foster children in Whatcom and Skagit Counties.

 To grant a Little Wish for each and every eligible child.
 To increase the capacity to grant Little Wishes for children in need through grants, donations, fundraisers and our signature program - Sponsor-A-Child.
-To increase hope and raise self-esteem in our homeless, low-income and foster children, ages six to fifteen.
+To increase hope and raise self-esteem in our homeless, low-income and foster children, ages six to eighteen.

 Established in 1997, Blue Skies was created out of a need in our local community to help the children of Whatcom County raise hope and self-esteem.
 In 2002, Blue Skies became a 501(c)(3), hired its first executive director.
 The organization was initially modeled after Treehouse for Kids in King County and offered a Little Wishes Program as well as a clothing outlet where children in need could "shop" for clothing for free twice a year.
 The program was offered to homeless, low-income and foster children.